codecrafters-io/build-your-own-redis/stage_descriptions/replication-16-my8.md

-In this stage, you’ll begin implementing support for the `WAIT` command on the master.
+In this stage, you’ll implement support for the `WAIT` command on the master.

 ### The `WAIT` command